Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning: Evaluation

 \paragraph{External validity}

-External validity refers to the extent to which conclusions drawn from the data can be generalized.

-The questionnaire only involved 19 participants with different levels of knowledge and experience in self-adaptation and A/B testing.
-The generalization of the results would be enhanced with a more extensive survey and more participants.
+The questionnaire only involved 19 participants with mixed knowledge and experience in self-adaptation and A/B testing.
+A more extensive survey and more participants would enhance the generalization of the results.

-Since we only evaluated the approach for one concrete scenario in the context of a web-store, we cannot make general claims about the applicability of the approach in different contexts.
-We anticipate that the technology and domain used for the evaluation is particularly relevant for contemporary software systems.
-In addition we used external data sets avoiding bias.
+Since we only evaluated the approach for one concrete scenario in the context of a web store, we cannot make general claims about the applicability of the approach in different contexts.
+We anticipate that the technology and domain used for the evaluation are particularly relevant for contemporary software systems.
+In addition, we used external data sets to avoid bias.
 Lastly, we also provide a replication package~\cite{artifact-website} that is available for other researchers to replicate the results.

+To answer EQ4, we measured (1) the time it took to train the machine learning model used in the population split component and (2) the time it took to deploy the component and use the component at runtime.
+We acknowledge that these measurements depend on the algorithms and technology used.